 Rising above the constant rumble of the hotel’s industrial washing machines is Evelia’s spirit.
 The Chambermaid is a story of idealism centered on a character who is stuck in perpetual limbo.
 She is a woman many can relate to since everyone — at some point in their lives — has probably experienced a work day or week or year that seemed to last forever.
 It’s easy to root for someone like Evelia because deep down, we sense that if she can survive the demanding nature of her work, we can, too.

-The Chambermaid opens June 26 at Film Forum in New York and on July 5 at Laemmle Royal in Los Angeles and the Roxie Theater in San Francisco, followed by a national rollout.
+The Chambermaid opens June 26 at Film Forum in New York, on July 5 at Laemmle Royal in Los Angeles and the Roxie Theater in San Francisco, followed by a national rollout.